yojeero/config_linux/README.md

 ### .icons and .themes

-copy .icons and .themes folders in home directory
+copy the .icons and .themes folders in the home directory
 extract all *.tar.xz archives
+select the icons and theme in the setings

 | icons                | themes                            |
 | ---------------------- | ------------------------------- |